Lake Placid has a few good stories to tell. Like this one from 1927.

 Lake Istokpoga | Arbuckle Creek | Airboat Rides

-Lake Istokpoga is one of Florida’s best fishing lakes and, at 28,000 acres, it is the fifth largest lake in the state.
-You’ll fiind excellent access for launching your boat, canoe or kayak at the Windy Point Boat Ramp, at 161 Highlands Lake Dr, Lake Placid.
-This is a scenic park with room for 80 boat trailers, offering rest rooms, picnic facilities, a nature trail and, notably, it is a popular stop on the Florida Birding Trail.
+Lake Istokpoga is one of Florida’s best fishing lakes and, at 28,000 acres, it is the fifth largest lake in Florida.
+You’ll find excellent access for launching your boat, canoe or kayak at the Windy Point Boat Ramp, 161 Highlands Lake Dr, Lake Placid.
+This is a scenic park with parking for 80 boat trailers and offering rest rooms, picnic facilities, a nature trail and, notably, it is a popular stop on the Florida Birding Trail.

 Arcadia (and the Peace River)

 About 30 miles west of Lake Placid on State Road 70, a popular jumping off point for some excellent kayaking on the Peace River.
 You’ll need a whole day for this adventure.
 Last time I paddled the Peace, we paddled downriver for two days, tent camping along the way on a riverbank.
 Arcadia is also a historic cowtown at the center of the region’s cattle industry, as evidenced by the Arcadia All-Florida Championship Rodeo.

 Campgrounds near Lake Placid